Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • pathological changes in the spinal cord that occur with poliomyelitis;

-• the use of pharmacological drugs that can disrupt the respiratory system;
+• the use of pharmacological drugs that can disrupt the functioning of the respiratory system;

-• the presence in the body of myasthenia gravis;
+• the presence of myasthenia gravis in the body;

 • muscular dystrophy;